KimberlyW618/kickstarter-analysis/README2.md

 ### Analysis of Outcomes Based on Goals

-- Visualization of Outcomes Based on Goals
+- Visualization of Outcomes of Plays Based on Goals
 ![Outcomes_vs_Goals.png](Outcomes_vs_Goals.png)